You can own a piece of land or property in Singapore as a sole owner or as a co-owner.

 Tenancy In Common

-Tenancy in Common is when each co-owners have an ‘undivided share’ in the land or property.
+Tenancy in Common is when each co-owner has an ‘undivided share’ in the land or property.
 Although the piece of land or property remains undivided physically, each owner can in fact identify his own separate and distinctive share in the property.
 This division, will be clearly specified in the title deed of the property.
 At the passing of any of the co-owner, his ownership in the flat will be transferred to his beneficiaries either as per his will or in its absence, in accordance with the Intestate Succession Act (Cap.
 146).

 Additional Co-Ownership Considerations